AdhamMagdy1/product-client-manager/README.md

-# product-client manger
+# product-client manager

 ## Description

-product-client manger is a web application built with React.js and Tailwind CSS.
+product-client manager is a web application built with React.js and Tailwind CSS.
 It serves as a client and product manager for a business, allowing admins to manage clients and their products.
 The backend is implemented with Node.js and Express.js, using MongoDB as the database.

 ## Features